zeeshanhxider/MNIST-Vanilla-Python-Classifier/README.md

    - **Fashion:**
    Save your test image as "fashion_sample.png" in the MNIST fashion directory.

+**⚠️ Note**: *These models were trained exclusively on the original MNIST and Fashion MNIST datasets.
+For best results, use test images from these datasets.
+Custom images may lead to reduced accuracy—especially for Fashion MNIST—unless they closely match the dataset in size, format (28×28 grayscale), and content.*

 5. **Run Inference**
    ```bash
    # For Digit Prediction